-S70 Dart can only be in the ready-to-launch state during the 7-minute match.
+S88 Dart can only be in the ready-to-launch state during the Seven-Minute Round.

-Ready-to-Launch State: The energy storage element used for providing initial kinetic energy for Darts is in a tense, inflated, and rotating state.
-Energy storage element includes but not limited to rubber band, cylinder, friction wheel, etc.
+Ready-to-Launch State: The energy storage component used for providing initial kinetic energy for Darts is in a tense, inflated, and rotating state.
+Energy storage component includes but not limited to rubber band, cylinder, friction wheel, etc.

-The production parameters for Dart Launcher are as follows:
+S89 The production parameters for Dart Launcher are as follows: